 B. Summarize main points.

-1. First, we observed what God required: "We do justly” before Him, our brethren, and our fellow man, regardless of their religious, racial, or economic standing.
+1. First, we observed what God required: "We do justly" before Him, our brethren, and our fellow man, regardless of their religious, racial, political, or economic standing.
 God had somewhat against Judah.
 They were not dealing honestly and with integrity among each other or with their fellow man.
 The rich oppressed the poor.
 The merchants defrauded their customers.
-And their religious leaders permitted these sins of immorality, injustices, and corrupt practices to go unchecked.
+Their religious leaders permitted these sins of immorality, injustices, and corrupt practices to go unchecked.
 Micah was crying out within the land against the people, while Isaiah was accusing: "That the leaders of this people have caused them to err; and they that are led of them are destroyed," Isaiah 9:16.
-Is there one crying out in this land, to do justly unto all men, that God might be well pleased?
+Is there one crying out in this land, to do justly, that God might be well pleased?

 2. Second, we considered what God required: that “we love mercy" and shew compassion and goodwill unto all men.
 We are witnessing a time of sickness and death in America; none have seen it since the "Spanish Flu Pandemic of 1918."
 Micah cries: "Who is a God like unto thee?
 There is none just as the King of Kings, and none so merciful, who pardons the remnant of His heritage.
 Jehovah’s hand is stretched out to pardon and forgive Judah of all her iniquities," Isaiah 9:17.

-3. Lastly, we investigated the fact that the Lord required "that we walk humbly before Him."
-If there is one sin that magnifies all others in this Nation, it is the sin of pride.
+3. Lastly, we investigated that the Lord required "we should walk humbly before Him."
+If there is one sin that magnifies all others in this Nation, it is a sin of pride.
 One person thinks it is superior to another.
 We are not walking humbly before God when we lift ourselves over others.
 This Nation no longer walks humbly before God.
 We once trusted and reverenced God.
 But now, we walk in arrogance, pride, and divisiveness before God and the world.
 We are no longer a people envied by others; we are "a people to be pitied" by all nations and people.
 Like Judah, we have become "an abomination before God."

 C. Invitation.
 Present God’s pattern of conversion.
 Jesus said: "Come unto me all ye that labor," Matthew 11:28-30.
 [Explain the POC, i.e., hearing and believing the gospel; repentance of all past sins; confessing faith in Christ, as the Son of God; and then, by obeying the gospel; that is to: "repent and be baptized, in the name of Jesus Christ for the remission of sins, and to receive the gift of the Holy Ghost," Acts 2:38; Ephesians 1:12-14].